Smile factsheet

 Name: Smile (Solar wind Magnetosphere Ionosphere Link Explorer)

-To complement this X-ray imaging, Smile will continuously image the auroras in ultraviolet, with the ability to observe non-stop for more than 40 hours for the first time ever.
-Such data have been missing since 2008 when NASA’s Polar mission stopped operations after its fuel was exhausted.
+Smile will observe the northern lights non-stop for more than 40 hours at a time for the first time ever.
+These kind of data have been missing since 2008.

-Furthermore, Smile marks the first time that ESA and China have jointly selected, designed, implemented, launched and operated a space mission.
+Smile also marks the first time that ESA and China have jointly selected, designed, implemented, launched and operated a space mission.

 Key question(s): Smile will address a key theme of ESA's Cosmic Vision 2015–2025: how does the Solar System work?
 Within this theme, Smile will specifically improve our understanding of space weather and solar storms – essential to protect both space-based technology and the lives of any humans in orbit around the Earth